saarasio/enroute/documentation/enroute/content/cookbook/getting-started.md

 Enroute provides for a way to program multiple Envoy proxies.
 It defines well known abstractions like proxy, service, route, upstream and secret.
 It provides an API to work with these abstractions.

-The configuration once defined, can be used to setup an application and associate it with one or more proxies.
+The configuration once defined, can be associated with one or more proxies.

 <!-- <a href=""><img alt="Enroute" src="/img/EnrouteGettingStartedAPI.png"></a> -->
 <a href=""><img alt="Enroute" src="/img/EnrouteGettingStartedAPI2.png"></a>